forestrf/UnityAnimatorEvents/README.md

 - https://assetstore.unity.com/packages/tools/animation/animator-events-169047
 - https://ashkatchap.itch.io/unity-animator-events-v2

+Made for and heavily used in the game Genokids https://genokids.com/

 ## How to use

 First, add the component `AnimatorEvent` to the GameObject that has the Animator that has the AnimatorController in question, and add events to it.